smurfpandey/instagram-archiver/README.md

 Archive all posts with captions from a account.
 This service can be run on schedule to archive new posts as well.

 ## Run Locally
 This project uses `pipenv` to manage dependencies.
+The script has been tested on python 3.6.
 ```
 > pipenv install
 > pipenv shell